-Economic conditions and growth prospects are currently impacted by record inflation and recessionary concerns.
-Increasing interest rates and rising building costs have caused some slowing in the single family housing market.
+Economic conditions and growth prospects have been impacted by inflation and recessionary concerns, although inflation has decreased meaningfully over the past two years.
+Increased interest rates and building costs have caused slowing in the single family housing market.
 Furthermore, worker shortages especially in the restaurant, hospitality and retail industries, combined with supply chain disruptions impacting numerous industries, and inflationary conditions has had some impact on the level of economic growth.
-Ongoing higher inflation levels and higher interest rates could have a negative impact on both our consumer and commercial borrowers.
+Ongoing higher inflation levels and prolonged higher interest rates could have a negative impact on both our consumer and commercial borrowers.

-The Federal Reserve Board sets various benchmark rates, including the Federal Funds rate, and thereby influences the general market rates of interest, including the loan and deposit rates offered by financial institutions and the fair value of our available for sale securities.
-The Federal Funds target rate range has increased 525 basis points starting with the Federal Reserve Board's first rate increase in 2022, and in order to remain competitive as market interest rates increased, we increased interest rates paid on our deposits.
+The Federal Reserve Board sets various benchmark rates, including the federal funds rate, and thereby influences the general market rates of interest, including the loan and deposit rates offered by financial institutions and the fair value of our available for sale securities.
+The federal funds target rate range has increased 525 basis points starting with the Federal Reserve Board's first rate increase in 2022, and in order to remain competitive as market interest rates increased, we increased interest rates paid on our deposits.
+During the six months ended June 30, 2024, the Federal Reserve held the rate steady but has indicated it may cut interest rates in 2024.
+If the federal funds rate remains elevated or increases further and the yield curve remains inverted, it may continue to negatively impact our net interest income.